Comb: Japanese combs

 In Japan, combs are referred to as kushi.
 Indigenous Japanese kushi started to be used by Japanese people about 6000 years ago in the Jōmon era.
 In the Nara period, Chinese combs from the Tang dynasty were introduced in Japan.
 Another form of comb in Japan is the Satsuma comb, which started to appear around the 17th century and was produced by the samurai warriors of the Satsuma clan as a side job.
+Traditional Japanese hairstyles (Nihon gami) are practically impossible to style without combs.

+Boxwood combs (a common material for kushi) are unique as they do not generate static electricity, and are gentle to the skin.
+The amber hue becomes richer and more attractive with repeated use.

+Combs for traditional Japanese hairstyles can be categorized into tategushi (vertical combs) and yokogushi (horizontal combs), and each style has their own purpose and durability.
+Furthermore, combs may be decorative and used as hair ornaments, as was common during the Edo period when ornamental combs became very common.